 Choose a weekday.

+How do you plan a destination wedding on a budget?
 While it may prevent some guests on your invite list from attending, Velez urges couples to consider a weekday party to significantly reduce the price of not only the wedding itself, but airfare, too.
 “Many resorts offer discounts to those having their celebration on a weekday.
 Another plus side?
 The resort grounds will be less crowded,” she adds.

 Use technology for meetings.